 • We want toys close matched to their visual abilities for distance.

 • We want an activation method for the toy.
 This might be a switch that the child can accidentally hit, learn and then purposefully hit.
 It might be a toy that makes a visual change or a toy that makes a noise when it is hit.
-Children in Phase I might not be reaching much yet but we need to present the opportunity to activate to build reaching.
+There might not be reaching much yet but we need to present the opportunity to activate to build that reaching.
 Far too many toys for children with CVI rely on passive looking and no expanded access ability for the improving vision and visual motor skills.

 • We want toys within the child’s arms’ length and arm movement abilities.
 If the child has limited arm movement, we must place the activation method near the hand/arm and have another part of the toy within their visual field (“I move my arm and I see this visual event”).

 I can’t recommend this series strongly enough!
 I believe Active Learning is a core philosophy for providing our students and children ACCESS to materials and concepts for learning.
 Especially for children with CVI or children with multiple disabilities.
 The world must be brought to them to explore, wonder and experiment!

 This is a free series, all online through Perkins eLearning.
 I’m signed up!
 It starts September 22 so don’t delay.

 “In this series of Active Learning webinars we will share ideas for moving from assessment to IEP development to delivering instruction.
 Attention will be given to organizing the student’s day and delivering both general curriculum and expanded core curriculum content using an Active Learning approach.”

 I complete CVI inservices to the educational teams every fall and throughout the school year as needed.
 One inservice helps teams understand the overall concepts about CVI and the other inservice helps teams understand the CVI assessment, the functional vision assessment results for each child.
 With this information, teachers and therapists understand CVI and understand their student’s visual needs.
 They can adapt toys and learning materials to meet those assessed needs.